PyMVPA/PyMVPA/doc/source/datadb/tutorial_data.rst

 functional space.

-For surface-based mapping two other archives are distributed, called 'tutorial_data_surf_minimal-0.1.tar' and 'tutorial_data_surf_complete-0.1.tar'.
+For surface-based mapping two other archives are distributed, called 'tutorial_data_surf_minimal-0.1.tar.gz' and 'tutorial_data_surf_complete-0.1.tar.gz'.
 Both contain surfaces that were reconstructed using FreeSurfer and preprocessed using AFNI and SUMA.
 The 'minimal' archive contains the minimal set of surfaces to run doc/examples/searchlight_surf.py.
-The latter contains the full output from FreeSurfer's recon-all and the full output from the anatomical preprocessing and alignment script in bin/pymvpa2-prep-afni-surf.
+The latter contains the full output from FreeSurfer's recon-all and the full output from the anatomical preprocessing by the alignment script in bin/pymvpa2-prep-afni-surf.
 This output includes left, right, and merged (left combined with right) hemispheres at various resolutions.
 Surfaces produced by the alignment script are stored in ASCII format and can